Determination of proton electromagnetic form factors from DVCS measurements: Results

 Table~\ref{tab:chi2} summarizes the values of $\chi^{2}$ divided by the number of degrees of freedom, $\chi^{2}/\mathrm{d.o.f.}$, for each fit.
 As can be seen, the lowest (and thus best) values correspond to the analyses with the largest number of data points (Fit~4 and Fit~5).
 It is important to recall that as the BH-dominance criterion becomes less restrictive, the additional systematic uncertainty assigned to the data also increases (from 1\% to 5\%).
 This effect, together with the larger number of data points included in the fits, contributes to the systematic decrease in $\chi^{2}/\mathrm{d.o.f.}$ from Fit~1 to Fit~5.
 Table~\ref{tab:fit_params} shows the optimal values of the fit parameters, $a_E$ and $a_M$, together with their corresponding uncertainties for each fit.

 Figure~\ref{fig:F1} compares the Dirac form factor $F_{1}(t)$ extracted from the five analyses performed in this work with the corresponding result from the YAHL18 parametrization~\cite{Ye:2017gyb}, which is based on a global fit to a large set of elastic electron-nucleon scattering data.
-As seen in the figure, the differences among our five fits are small once the associated uncertainties are taken into account (for clarity, only the uncertainty band of Fit~5, which contains the largest number of data points, is shown).
+As seen in the figure, the differences among our five fits are small once the associated uncertainties are taken into account.
+For clarity, only the uncertainty band of Fit~5, which contains the largest number of data points, is shown.
+The uncertainty bands obtained from Fits~1-4 are slightly larger but qualitatively similar in shape.
 In contrast, a noticeable difference appears between our BH-based extraction and the YAHL18 result: the YAHL18 curve does not fall within the Fit~5 uncertainty band.
 This suggests that EP measurements provide complementary and potentially important constraints on the electromagnetic FFs in the small-$|t|$ region, and therefore on derived quantities such as the nucleon electric radius.
+We emphasize that the fits are constrained solely by data in the range $0.110 < |t| < 0.450~\mathrm{GeV}^2$; results shown outside this region correspond to extrapolations of the fitted parametrizations.

 Figure~\ref{fig:F2} shows the same comparison as Fig.~\ref{fig:F1}, but for the Pauli form factor $F_{2}(t)$.
 In this case, the spread among the results of our five analyses is noticeably larger than for $F_{1}(t)$, reflecting the stronger sensitivity of $F_{2}(t)$ to the limited $|t|$ coverage of the EP data.
 Even more spectacular is the difference between our BH-based extraction and the YAHL18 parametrization: the YAHL18 curve lies well outside the Fit~5 uncertainty band over most of the displayed region.
 These differences are not unexpected, since $F_{2}(t)$ is more directly related to the spin-flip structure of the proton and is typically less well constrained than $F_{1}(t)$.